David Rubanzangabo & Tim Schilling, Huye Mountain

 Partnered with Stumptown

-This is the year of the goat for the farmers who contributed coffee to this lot of Huye Mountain.
+This year’s social premium was providing access to health insurance for the farmers who contributed to this lot of Huye Mountain.

-David built his micro mill in South Butare with a focus on producing consistently complex, high quality, washed coffee.
-David works with approximately 500 smallholder farmers to produce Huye Mountain coffee.
-Throughout the harvest, David’s sister, Rachel, roasts and cups the individual lots in the lab facility.
-Rachel has worked for SPREAD for many years as a cupper.
+Throughout the harvest David’s sister, Rachel, roasts and cups the individual lots in the lab facility.
 In 2005, she was trained by an international group of cuppers, including Stumptown’s founder, Duane Sorenson.
-Rachel checks the quality of the lots as they come off the drying tables and relays her results back to David and the mill which encourages continual improvements.
+Rachel checks the quality of the lots as they come off the drying tables and relays her results back to David.